MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

 Title of the plan.
         \[PreferredDataLocation \<String\>\]: The preferred data location for the Microsoft 365 group.
 By default, the group inherits the group creator's preferred data location.
-To set this property, the calling user must be assigned one of the following Azure AD roles:  Global Administrator  User Account Administrator Directory Writer  Exchange Administrator  SharePoint Administrator  For more information about this property, see OneDrive Online Multi-Geo.
+To set this property, the calling app must be granted the Directory.ReadWrite.All permission and the user be assigned one of the following Microsoft Entra roles:  Global Administrator  User Account Administrator Directory Writer  Exchange Administrator  SharePoint Administrator  For more information about this property, see OneDrive Online Multi-Geo and and Create a Microsoft 365 group with a specific PDL.
 Nullable.
 Returned by default.
         \[PreferredLanguage \<String\>\]: The preferred language for a Microsoft 365 group.